 Gothic RevivalBeyond the Bounds of Rationality

-Gothic Revival, according to nineteenth-century tastemaker Andrew Jackson Downing, was the ideal architectural style for “men of imagination—men whose aspirations never leave them at rest—men whose ambition and energy will give them no peace within the mere bounds of rationality” According to Downing, the steeply pitched roofs and gables and “unsymmetrical and capricious forms” were a perfect match for men of “originality, boldness, energy, and variety of character.”
+Gothic Revival, according to nineteenth-century tastemaker Andrew Jackson Downing, was the ideal architectural style for “men of imagination—men whose ambition and energy will give them no peace within the mere bounds of rationality.”
+According to Downing, the “unsymmetrical and capricious forms” were a perfect match for men of “originality, boldness, energy, and variety of character.”
 Bowen’s choice of the newly fashionable style suggests he believed himself to be all those things.
-A house such as Roseland was a conscious effort to convey status and, especially with the Gothic Revival, the morality of the people who lived within.
+A house such as Roseland Cottage was a conscious effort to convey status and, especially with the Gothic Revival, the morality of the people who lived inside.
 Roseland Cottage made a powerful statement: Henry Bowen had returned to Woodstock a moral, successful, fashionable, and thoroughly modern man.

 What Makes it Gothic?